nginxinc/nginx-basics-workshops/labs/lab2/readme.md

 Go ahead and try some of these NGINX commands in your nginx-oss container now, so you are familiar with them.
 Open a second Terminal, so you can Watch the docker logs while you try these different commands.
 It is recommended that you use 2 Terminals, one for issuing commands, and one for watching logs.

-1. Run Docker Compose to build and run your NGINX OSS container:
+1. Ensure you are in the `lab2` folder.
+Using a Terminal, run Docker Compose to build and run your NGINX OSS container:

    ```bash
    cd lab2